apache/airflow/docs/apache-airflow-providers-amazon/operators/eks.rst

     :start-after: [START howto_operator_eks_delete_cluster]
     :end-before: [END howto_operator_eks_delete_cluster]

-Note: If the cluster has any attached resources, such as a nodegroup, the cluster can not be deleted.
+Note: If the cluster has any attached resources, such as an Amazon EKS Nodegroup or AWS Fargate profile, the cluster can not be deleted.
 Using the ``force`` parameter will attempt to delete any attached resources first.

 .. exampleinclude:: /../../airflow/providers/amazon/aws/example_dags/example_eks_with_nodegroup_in_one_step.py
     :language: python